 Finding a place to stay on Mackinac Island during the busy summer months can be a challenge, so I would recommend planning ahead and making reservations months ahead of time if you would like to stay on the island.
 The accommodations on the island also tend to be a bit more expensive than accommodations on the mainland, so if you are trying to save some money you can always stay on the mainland and commute to the island by ferry.
-In order to assist you in finding the right accommodations for your budget, I have included a list of recommended hotels and different price points for you to review below.
+In order to assist you in finding the right accommodations for your budget, I have included a list of recommended hotels and different price points for you to review in my Mackinac Island visitor guide below.

 Where to Eat

 One thing that Mackinac Island doesn’t have a shortage of is amazing places to eat.
 There are many wonderful restaurants on the island that serve a wide array of foods.
 Whether you are looking for a burger at a pub, some fresh seafood, or an upscale dinner, there is a restaurant waiting to serve you.
 I know picking restaurants can be a challenging and stressful situation for some, so to assist you in finding some good restaurants for you to try I have included a list of some recommendations in my Mackinac Island visitor guide below.